Final List of Priority Bills That Passed!

-SB 845 / HB 933 - End–of–Life Option Act (The Honorable Elijah E. Cummings and the Honorable Shane E. Pendergrass Act) - has now been introduced and referred to the Senate Judicial Proceedings Committee.
+HB 403/SB 443 - End-of-Life Option Act (The Honorable Elijah E. Cummings and the Honorable Shane E. Pendergrass Act)

-Medical aid in dying allows terminally ill adults to request and receive a prescription for medication that they may choose to take to bring about a peaceful death.
-To qualify, one must be mentally capable, able to self-ingest the medication and have a prognosis of six months or less to live.
+Allows terminally ill adults to request and receive a prescription for medication that they may choose to take to bring about a peaceful death.
+To qualify, one must be mentally capable, able to self-ingest the medication AND have a prognosis of six months or less to live.

 An adult (18 years of age or older)